Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 * Tested upto WP 5.4 without issues, There has also been a name change, You can now contact me with my details below.

+= 1.1.0 =

+* You now have to register to use the chat, you can do that at https://tinychat.com , I apologise about that.

+= 1.1.1 =

+* Tinychat have now removed YouTube, Hopefully this is temporary.

+= 1.1.2 =

+* I've now added instructions via the images on how to access 'Dark Mode'.

 == Social Sites ==

 * Developer Website - https://www.ruddernation.com